 v) Produce compliance with the DSTAR Tariff, the DSTAR Agreements, the DSTAR Protocols and Operating Procedures, and with laws or regulations governing Transmission Service on the facilities operated or otherwise administered by DSTAR.

-d) Accepting and investigating complaints and comments from Market Participants or users of facilities operated or otherwise administered by DSTAR, or information gathered by or on behalf of DSTAR, concerning alleged abuses of market power or other anticompetitive conduct in or affecting the markets administered by DSTAR, discriminatory access to or use of the facilities operated or otherwise administered by DSTAR, DSTAR’s compliance with the DSTAR Tariff, the DSTAR Grid Agreements, or the DSTAR Protocols or Operating Procedures, or problems in the governance, structure or operation of the facilities operated or otherwise administered by DSTAR or DSTAR’s corporate organization.
+d) Accepting and investigating complaints and comments from Market Participants or users of facilities operated or otherwise administered by DSTAR, or accepting and analyzing information gathered by or on behalf of DSTAR [It is not clear what the previous phrase means; is the intent “accepting and analyzing information gathered by or on behalf of DSTAR”?; also, the remainder of this paragraph needs a few more delimiters to add clarity as to which phrases modify which other phrases.], concerning: (i) alleged abuses of market power or other anticompetitive conduct in or affecting the markets administered by DSTAR, (ii) discriminatory access to or use of the facilities operated or otherwise administered by DSTAR, (iii) DSTAR’s compliance with the DSTAR Tariff, the DSTAR Grid Agreements, or the DSTAR Protocols or Operating Procedures, or (iv) problems in the governance, structure or operation of the facilities operated or otherwise administered by DSTAR or DSTAR’s corporate organization.

-e) Reporting periodically to FERC, to other regulatory bodies, to the DSTAR Board, and to Market Participants and users of facilities operated or otherwise administered by DSTAR, on the Market Monitoring Unit activities specified in this Appendix.
+e) Reporting periodically to FERC and to other regulatory bodies having appropriate jurisdiction [Note: this is important.
+DSTAR should not be a data-gathering agent on fishing expeditions for bodies that do not have appropriate regulatory jurisdiction; the current California mess is a clear example of political entities using the CA ISO’s data gathering authorities to inappropriately demand and disseminate data] , to the DSTAR Board, and to Market Participants and users of facilities operated or otherwise administered by DSTAR, on the Market Monitoring and Tariff Compliance Unit activities specified in this Appendix.

-f) Applying FERC approved or authorized mitigation measures or financial or other sanctions, as specified in the market standards developed as specified in Section H.8, in order to remedy failures to comply with the DSTAR Tariff, the DSTAR Grid Agreements, or the DSTAR Protocols or Operating Procedures, abuses of market power or other anticompetitive conduct, or market manipulation, in any market administered by DSTAR.
+f) Applying FERC approved or authorized mitigation measures or financial or other sanctions, as specified in the market monitoring standards developed as specified in Section H.8, in order to remedy failures to comply with the DSTAR Tariff, the DSTAR Grid Agreements, or the DSTAR Protocols or Operating Procedures, abuses of market power or other anticompetitive conduct, [“market manipulation” is a very unclear concept and I do not believe it should be introduced here.
+Every entity’s behavior can result in a change in the market, and that is certainly not “manipulation.”
+So what is “manipulation”?
+It can only be actions that are anticompetitive.
+So the intent of the “market manipulation” phrase is clearly and more precisely addressed in the previous phrases.
+I.e., what type of illegal market manipulation wouldn’t already be considered to be either an “abuse of market power or other anticompetitive conduct”; and on the other hand, if so-called market manipulation was not an “abuse of market power or other anticompetitive conduct”, then is there any reason to prohibit it?] in any market administered by DSTAR.

-g) Taking such other action as authorized by this Appendix H or the FERC as may be appropriate to insure the safe, secure, reliable and non-discriminatory operation of the facilities operated or otherwise administered by DSTAR or the markets administered by DSTAR.
+g) Taking such other action as authorized by this Appendix H or the FERC as may be appropriate to ensure the safe, secure, reliable and non-discriminatory operation of the facilities operated or otherwise administered by DSTAR or the markets administered by DSTAR.

 H.3 Scope of Market Monitoring Activities